Automattic/wp-calypso/packages/composite-checkout/README.md

 ## CheckoutSteps

 A wrapper for [CheckoutStep](#CheckoutStep) objects that will connect the steps and provide a way to switch between them.
 Should be a direct child of [Checkout](#Checkout).
+It has the following props.

+- `areStepsActive?: boolean`.
+Whether or not the set of steps is active and able to be edited.
+Defaults to `true`.

 ### CheckoutSummaryArea